-19. During the continuance of the subsidies in the last preceding clause mentioned the Company How tariff to be shall not in the event last aforesaid make any charge for the transmission of such messages as hereinafter reduced. mentioned in excess of the charges hereinafter mentioned, that is to say-For a message not exceeding ten words to or from Port Darwin from or to London sixty shillings and six shillings for each additional word the names and addresses of the sender and addresses thereof being counted as part of the message.
-For a like message to or from Port Darwin from or to Java twenty shillings and two shillings for each additional word in addition to any terminal or transit charges of the Governments of the respective countries at which the message shall have to be delivered or through which it shall have to be transmitted.
-For a like message to or from Port Darwin from or to Singapore India or Penang thirty shillings and three shillings for each additional word in addition to any such terminal or transit charges as aforesaid for a like message to or from Port Darwin from or to Hong Kong sixty shillings and six shillings for each additional word in addition to any such terminal or transit charges as aforesaid.
-And in case the rates the Company may have to pay for transmission of a message between Madras and London shall at any time or from time to time be reduced more than one shilling below the rate of one pound seven shillings including the charges made by the Indian Government then during the continuance of such reduction the rate above mentioned for a message to or from Port Darwin from or to London shall be reduced to the extent of such reduction beyond the one shilling and if at any time the rate the Company may have to pay for transmission of a message between Madras and London shall be increased beyond the present rate the Company shall be at liberty to determine and put an end to the arrangement as to reduced rates in this clause mentioned in which case the said subsidies amounting to twenty thousand pounds shall cease to be payable.
+19. During the continuance of the subsidies in the last preceding clause mentioned the Company How tariff to be shall not in the event last aforesaid make any charge for the transmission of such messages as hereinafter reduced.

+mentioned in excess of the charges hereinafter mentioned, that is to say-For a message not exceeding ten words to or from Port Darwin from or to London sixty shillings and six shillings for each additional word the names and addresses of the sender and addresses thereof being counted as part of the message For a like message to or from Port Darwin from or to Java twenty shillings and two shillings for each additional word in additional to the property of the Country shillings and two shillings for each additional word in additional to the property of the Country shillings and two shillings for each additional to the property of the Country shillings and two shillings for each additional to the property of the country word in addition to any terminal or transit charges of the Governments of the respective countries at which the message shall have to be delivered or through which it shall have to be transmitted.
+For a like message to or from Port Darwin from or to Singapore India or Penang thirty shillings and three shillings for each additional word in addition to any such terminal or transit charges as aforesaid And for a like message to or from Port Darwin from or to Hong Kong sixty shillings and six shillings for each additional word in addition to any such terminal or transit charges as aforesaid And in case the rates the Company may have to pay for transmission of a message between Madras and London shall at any time or from time to time be reduced more than one shilling below the rate of one pound seven shillings including the charges made by the Indian Government then during the continuance of such reduction the rate above mentioned for a message to or from Port Darwin from or to London shall be reduced to the extent of such reduction beyond the one shilling and if at any time the rate the Company may have to pay for transmission of a message between Madras and London shall be increased beyond the present rate the Company shall be at liberty to determine and put an end to the arrangement as to reduced rates in this clause mentioned in which case the said subsidies amounting to twenty thousand pounds shall cease to be payable.

-20. The Company shall in the event mentioned in clause No. 18 of these presents from time to company to keep their cables north of Port time and at all times after the said last-mentioned subsidy shall commence to be and so long as the same their cables shall be payable keep open and use for the transmission of messages all the lines of cable or telegraph Darwin in good wire belonging to or worked by them between any of the places in the last preceding clause mentioned repair. except between Singapore and Hong Kong and shall keep and maintain the same in good working order and condition and properly supplied with all such operators clerks apparatus instruments appliances and materials as shall be requisite or necessary for the proper and regular use and working of the same.
+20. The Company shall in the event mentioned in clause No. 18 of these presents from time to company to keep time and at all times after the said last-mentioned subsidy shall commence to be and so long as the same their cables shall be payable keep open and use for the transmission of messages all the lines of cable or telegraph Darwin in good wire belonging to or worked by them between any of the places in the last preceding clause mentioned except between Singapore and Hong Kong and shall keep and maintain the same in good working order and condition and properly supplied with all such operators clerks apparatus instruments appliances and materials as shall be requisite or necessary for the proper and regular use and working of the same. materials as shall be requisite or necessary for the proper and regular use and working of the same.